-The general cost of attendance for tuition and room and board at NYU is $71,994.
+The general cost of attendance for tuition and room and board at NYU is $83,250.
 However, tuition, fees, room and board, and other expenses vary by college.
-NYU does not require students to live on campus, so if you commute or live off campus, your room and board may be lower, but your transportation costs would be higher.
-Depending on the school you plan to attend, you should look into the Tandon School of Engineering, Stern School of Business, or the Tisch School of the Arts to learn more about the cost of attendance.
+NYU does not require students to live on campus, so if you commute or live off-campus, your room and board may be lower, but your transportation costs would be higher.
+You should look into the cost of attendance for the specific school you are planning on attending.
 While most of the aid NYU awards is need-based, the university offers both need-based and merit-based scholarships.
 Need-based scholarships are offered on the basis of your parents’ income and assets, whereas merit-based scholarships are awarded based on your academic achievements.

 What is student life like?

 Life for NYU students is unconventional in the sense that their campus is New York City.
 Even though there’s no gated, student-only campus, the city serves as an extension, not a roadblock, to NYU’s community.
 Members of the NYU community fill the restaurants, shops, and other local businesses, bringing the neighborhood to life with intellectual energy.

 As a culturally-rich city, New York has much to offer NYU students.
 Students have free access to a number of NYC museums (which also happen to be some of the best in the world).
 NYU itself has a vast gallery network across the city for students who prefer to experience art in a more intimate setting.
 NYU also runs three theaters where students can watch high-quality performances by their peers.

 | CDS 2021-2022